pokt-network/smt/docs/SMT.md

 NB: If the hash provided to the `ClosestProof` function is known prior to the tree being filled and closed there is the possibility of placing a leaf where the hash will lead.
-If used **as intended** the hash provided should **not** be known prior to calling the method and the tree should not be updateable after the fact.
-If the hash were known prior to closing the tree and not inserting into it anymore a leaf could be inserted into the tree in such a way that it would always be produced from the `ClosestProof` method (as it is deterministic).
-When used as a pseudo-random challenge this is a vulnerability and if used in this manner care should be taken when and how the hash used in the proof is decided upon and when it is provided to the caller of the method.
+If used **as intended**, the hash provided should **not** be known prior to calling the method; therefore, the tree should not be updateable after the fact.
+If the hash were known by the caller of the method, after the last update but prior to closing the trie a leaf could be inserted into the tree in such a way that it would always be produced from the `ClosestProof` method (as it is deterministic).
+When used as a pseudo-random challenge this is a vulnerability and, if used in this manner, care should be taken around how the hash used in the proof is decided upon and when it is provided to the caller of the method.

 ### Compression